 The University's objective is to encourage communication so that questions and difficulties arising during employment can be brought into the open and resolved quickly, fairly and as close to the level of origin as possible.

 It may sometimes be necessary to deviate from the procedure in order to give the grievance fair consideration.
 Where this is proposed, the reasons will be made clear to all parties.

 The policy and procedure apply to all staff on University of Bath employment contracts.
 It is made clear where the procedure differs for staff covered by Statute 25.

 Staff may raise grievances as an individual or collectively as a group of staff.

 This procedure may not be used to resolve issues of bullying and harassment.
-The Dignity and Respect for Students and Staff of the University of Bath: Policy and Procedures for Dealing with Complaints sets out how complaints of bullying, harassment, victimisation or other matters in relation to dignity and respect will be handled at both informal and formal stages.
+The University's Dignity & Respect Policy and Dignity & Respect Procedure set out how complaints of bullying, harassment, victimisation or other matters in relation to dignity and respect will be handled at both informal and formal stages.

 This procedure may not be used to resolve grading issues.
 These should be raised through the University’s Job Evaluation and Grading Review Procedure.